 The management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) for the Company.
-The Company's internal control system is designed to provide reasonable assurance to the Company's management and board of directors regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
+The Company's internal control system is designed to provide reasonable assurance to the Company's management and Board of Directors regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 There are inherent limitations in the effectiveness of all internal control systems no matter how well designed.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to the preparation and presentation of financial statements.
 Furthermore, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of a change in circumstances or conditions.

-In order to ensure that the Company's internal control over financial reporting is effective, management regularly assesses such controls and did so most recently as of September 30, 2016.
+In order to ensure that the Company's internal control over financial reporting is effective, management regularly assesses such controls and did so most recently as of September 30, 2017.
 This assessment was based on criteria for effective internal control over financial reporting described in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management believes the Company maintained effective internal control over financial reporting as of September 30, 2016.
-The effectiveness of our internal control over financial reporting as of September 30, 2016 has been audited by Moore Stephens Lovelace, P.A. an independent registered public accounting firm, as stated in their report that is included herein.
+Based on this assessment, management believes the Company maintained effective internal control over financial reporting as of September 30, 2017 has been audited by Moore Stephens Lovelace, P.A., an independent registered public accounting firm, as stated in their report that is included herein.